 - and its strengths and weaknesses compared to other similar resources.

-Like any research process, legal research is not strictly a linear endeavor; oftentimes one will want to circle back to resources for a second go round once there is more information in hand.
-Selected free resources are included where appropriate as, no matter the stage of research, it can be helpful to explore free versions of legal resources before moving on to licensed databases.
+Legal research is not strictly a linear endeavor; oftentimes one will want to circle back to resources for a second go round once there is more information in hand.
+Selected free resources are noted where appropriate as, no matter the stage of research, it can be helpful to explore free versions of legal resources before moving on to licensed databases.

 This guide is not comprehensive.
 For those seeking a more thorough overview of the legal research process, please consult such works as Kent Olson's Principles of Legal Research.